homsim/poglibrary/Backend/DB_conn/src/db_conn/README.md

 # ToDo

 - [ ] Add backup API in case Openlibrary.org fails
-- [ ] Clean up the exception handling: which methods should be terminated in case of an exception in which not...
-- [ ] -> in `Queries.java` replace the `try-catch` blocks by `throws SQLException` statements in the method declaration
-- [ ] Write proper queries -> how to properly stack statements ???
+- [X] Write proper queries -> how to properly stack statements
-    - [ ] A kind of wrapper function that handles the connection
-    - [ ] Respective functions for reading and writing to the DB
-- [ ] Think of and implement a method that interprets the socket clients' bytestrings to execeture certain functions
+- [X] Think of and implement a method that interprets the socket clients' bytestrings to execeture certain functions

 # Socket string interpreter: